Posterior Lateral Tibial Plateau Fracture

 Several classification systems have been developed to categorize tibial plateau fractures based on their location, fracture pattern, and degree of displacement.
 These classification systems are valuable tools for guiding treatment decisions and predicting prognosis.
 One of the most commonly used classification systems is the Schatzker classification, which divides tibial plateau fractures into six types, ranging from simple wedge fractures to complex bicondylar fractures (involving both the medial and lateral plateaus).

 A posterior lateral tibial plateau fracture can fall into various Schatzker classifications, depending on the specific fracture pattern.
-However, it is most commonly associated with Schatzker type II fractures, which involve a split depression fracture of the lateral tibial plateau.
+Still, it is most commonly associated with Schatzker type II fractures, which involve a split depression fracture of the lateral tibial plateau.
 These fractures typically involve a vertical split in the lateral plateau, along with a depression of the articular surface.

 Another classification system, the AO/OTA classification, provides a more detailed description of tibial plateau fractures, taking into account the specific fracture lines, the degree of comminution, and the presence of associated soft tissue injuries.
 The AO/OTA classification is particularly useful for research purposes and for comparing outcomes across different studies.